cqb13/Numby-hack/README.md

-NumbyRPC         || Displays Numby Hack as your presence on Discord Safe Fire        || Does not allow you to walk into fire Safety Net       || Places a block under you if your reach a set Y level Auto Log Plus    || Automatically disconnects at a specific time and/or place Egap Finder      || Searches for Egaps in single players and saves their location Tunnel ESP       || Tries to find player made tunnels Wurst Glide      || Allows you to glide
+NumbyRPC         || Displays Numby Hack as your presence on Discord Safe Fire        || Does not allow you to walk into fire Safety Net       || Places a block under you if your reach a set Y level Egap Finder      || Searches for Egaps in single players and saves their location Tunnel ESP       || Tries to find player made tunnels Wurst Glide      || Allows you to glide